 This brilliant, all-new design is a collaboration between me and David Allen of Allen Amplification, built to our specifications by Heyboer.
-It fits exactly into the stock mounting holes of the Blues Junior (also the Princeton Reverb), and requires no drilling.
+It fits exactly into the stock mounting holes of the Blues Junior (also the Princeton Reverb and Super Champ XD and X2), and requires no drilling.
+The Excelsior has slots that accommodate the TO20.
 The low-and-wide core design provides all the heft and performance of the TO22 transformer above, but clears large/deep speakers such as the Eminence Wizard or Swamp Thang.
 The output impedance is 8 ohms.
 Choose this transformer for ease of installation, great performance and occasional use of a 4 ohm external load.
-The basic mods are essential to get the best performance from this or any other upgrade output transformer. $55.
+For the Blues Junior, the basic mods are essential to get the best performance from this or any other upgrade output transformer. $59.

 TO26 Output Transformer for 6L6 Conversion